 \subsection{Magnetic field strength}

 The distortion of the B-field morphology could result from the local conditions.
-For example, this could possibly be explained by the compression of the magnetic field by turbulence, or shock driven (\citealt{2013ApJ...774L..31I}) or gravitational contraction (\citealt{2013ApJ...767...33E}).
-To address which is a likely cause of this interesting situation, we thus estimate the map of the field strength.
+For example, this could possibly be explained by the compression of the magnetic field by turbulence, shock (\citealt{2013ApJ...774L..31I}), or gravitational contraction (\citealt{2013ApJ...767...33E}).
+To address which is a likely cause of this interesting situation, we thus estimate the map of the B-field strength.

 We determine the spatial distribution of the POS magnetic field strength in 30 Dor according to the strategy developed by \cite{2021ApJ...908...98G}: